-Directed by William Dieterle (The Life of Emile Zola and Portrait of Jennie) from a screenplay by Aeneas MacKenzie, Wolfgang Reinhardt, and John Huston (The Maltese Falcon), Juárez goes back and forth between Maximilian’s attempts to rule the country and Juárez’s struggles to regain power.
+Directed by William Dieterle (Portrait of Jennie) from a screenplay by Aeneas MacKenzie, Wolfgang Reinhardt, and John Huston (The Maltese Falcon), Juárez goes back and forth between Maximilian’s attempts to rule the country and Juárez’s struggles to regain power.
 This kind of narrative device requires fine balance.
 You don’t want one story to overshadow the other.
-You also want the interaction between the two stories to create sparks.
-Personally, I think that the ambitious stunt works exceedingly well.
+You also want the interaction between the two stories to create sparks — I thought that the ambitious stunt worked exceedingly well.

 All actors are at the top of their games here.
 It is true that Muni’s once celebrated method acting hasn’t aged well.
 Not as well as Bogart’s or Cagney’s less naturalistic styles anyhow.
 But I do like him and I thought he did a very good job as the beloved Mexican leader (Perc Westmore’s meticulous make up helps a great deal).
 Aherne’s Oscar-nominated performance is better, though.
 He makes the character of Maximilian seem real, alive — it’s probably the best performance Aherne has ever given.

-However, my personal favorite is Rains’s Napoleon III.
+My personal favorite is Claude Rains’s Napoleon III.
 He’s unforgettable as the cunning, manipulative French monarch.
-Rains has an electrifying confrontation with Davis.
-It’s my favorite moment in the entire film.
-I’m not surprised at all that they made more movies together — Rains and Davis have great chemistry.
+Rains has an electrifying confrontation with Davis — it’s my favorite moment in the entire film.
 The big cast also includes Gale Sondergaard (The Letter) as Empress Eugenie, John Garfield (Body and Soul) as Porfirio Diaz, Donald Crisp (National Velvet) as Marechal Bazaine, Gilbert Roland (The Bad and the Beautiful) as Col. Miguel Lopez, and Louis Calhern (Notorious) as LeMarc.

 Juárez is a gorgeous-looking production.
-The impressive sets were designed by Anton Grot (Anthony Adverse and The Sea Hawk).
-Orry-Kelly’s (Some Like it Hot) costumes are pure genius.
+The impressive sets were designed by Anton Grot (Anthony Adverse).
+Orry-Kelly’s (Mr. Skeffington) costumes are pure genius.
 For example, Carlota’s wardrobe matches her state of mind — white for the early happy scenes, darker colors as her mind begins to deteriorate.
-Erich Wolfgang Korngold (The Adventures of Robin Hood and The Private Lives of Elizabeth and Essex) wrote the truly majestic music score.
+Erich Wolfgang Korngold (The Private Lives of Elizabeth and Essex) wrote the truly majestic music score.

 Conclusions & Final Thoughts: